SWIFTSIM/swiftsim/examples/HydroTests/BlobTest_3D/README.md

 Blob Test
 =========

-This test is very similar to the one presented in Agertz 2007 (https://ui.adsabs.harvard.edu/abs/2007MNRAS.380..963A/abstract) that tests un-seeded fluid mixing.
+This test is very similar to the one presented in Agertz+ 2007 (https://ui.adsabs.harvard.edu/abs/2007MNRAS.380..963A/abstract) that tests un-seeded fluid mixing.